workshop-maybe/dev-course-001/README.md

 	1. See how to add Bootstrap to your project: https://create-react-app.dev/docs/adding-bootstrap
 	2. Read documentation here: https://getbootstrap.com (you probably installed v4.5.3?)
 2. A different endpoint?

+# Tentative Outline for Sessions 2-4
+## Session 2: Monday 18 January 2021
+Separating concerns in React and using React Router; More Dandelion queries; GET vs POST requests

+## Session 3: Monday 25 January 2021
+Working with your own PostgreSQL database; user authentication

+## Session 4: Monday 1 February 2021
+What do we know so far about oracles?